Homomorphisms between multidimensional constant-shape substitutions: Precisions on bijective constant-shape substitutions

-As we saw in the previous subsection, the normal fan is the same for the supports of $\zeta^{n}$ (for any $n>0$ large enough) and the digit tile, so we have the following interpretation of \cref{NonExpansiveHalfspacesSupportingConvexHull} in the polytope case.
+As we saw in the previous subsection, under the hypothesis \ref{PC1}, \ref{PC2}, \ref{PC3} and \ref{PC4}, the normal fan is the same for the convex hull of the supports of $\zeta^{n}$ for any $n>0$, and for the convex hull of the digit tile, so we have the following interpretation of \cref{NonExpansiveHalfspacesSupportingConvexHull} in the polytope case.

 \begin{corollary}[Nondeterministic directions in the polytope case] Let $\zeta$ be an aperiodic primitive polytope substitution.
 The set of nondeterministic directions $\ND(X_{\zeta},S,\Z^{d})$ is the intersection of $\SS^{d-1}$ with a nonempty union of opposite normal cones of the form $\hat{N}_{{\bm G}}(\conv(T_{\zeta}))$, where ${\bm G}$ is a face of $\conv(T_{\zeta})$. \end{corollary}